New Algorithms for Discrete-Time Parameter Estimation: Preliminaries

-In both Definition \ref{d:PE} and Definition \ref{d:FE}, the degree of excitation is given by $\alpha$.
-It can be noted that the PE condition in Definition \ref{d:PE} pertains to a property over a moving window for all $k\geq k_0$, whereas the FE condition in Definition \ref{d:FE} pertains to a single interval $[k_1, k_2]$.
+In Definition \ref{d:PE}, the degree of excitation is given by $\alpha$.
+It can be noted that this PE condition pertains to a property of $\phi$ that needs to hold over a moving window for all $k\geq k_0$.
 The following matrix inversion lemma is useful in deriving the results that follow. \begin{lemma} (Kailath Variant of the Woodbury Identity \cite{petersen2008matrix}.)

 \end{lemma}